foundry-rs/book/src/forge/gas-snapshots.md

 ```

 `--check` will compare a snapshot with an existing snapshot file and display all the
 differences, if any.
-You can change the the file it will be comparing the
-snapshot against by providing a different file name: `--check <FILE_NAME>`.
+You can change the file to compare against by providing a different file name: `--check <FILE_NAME>`.

 For example: